Results 1 - 10 from 155 for trade winds in 0.292 sec.

 Ocean Alliance - VOYAGE OF THE ODYSSEY - Indian Ocean Logs

-Southern Indian Ocean is during the months of June through September when the trade winds are most settled and steady.
-The Pacific, Atlantic and Indian Oceans all experience trade ... the equator and along the tropical belt, between the Tropics of Cancer and Capricorn.
-The southeast trade winds are formed by high-pressure systems that relentlessly move from west to east across ...
+June through September when the trade winds are most settled and steady.
+The Pacific, Atlantic and Indian Oceans all experience trade winds at different times of year, north and south of the equator and along the tropical belt, between the Tropics of Cancer and Capricorn.
+The southeast trade winds are ...

 Global Climate Change: Research Explorer - Sea Surface Temperatures

-Southern Oscillation, or ENSO.
-La Nia is the cold phase of ENSO.
-When El Nio is on the way, air pressures rise over northern Australia and fall over the central Pacificchanges indicating the weakening of the westward trade winds.
+During an El Niño event, slackening trade winds result in unusually warm sea surface temperatures in the eastern and central Pacific.
+These ...
+Australia and fall over the central Pacific—changes indicating the weakening of the westward trade winds.
 Westward flowing currents that carry warm surface waters in the Pacific slow down.
-This leads to a rise in surface sea temperatures ...
+This ...

 www.exploratorium.edu